pgrosjean/plexus/README.md

 conda activate plexus
 pip install -e .
 ```
+Note: Typical installation time should be under 2 minutes.

 # Hardware and Software Specifications
-All training and inference requires at least one NVIDIA GPU with at least 24 Gb memory
+All training and inference requires at least one NVIDIA GPU with at least 24 Gb memory.
+Models were all trained using python 3.10 with CUDA 12.1

 # Downloading the data archive
 To train the models you must first download the data archive from Zenodo